react-native-async-storage/async-storage/website/docs/advanced/Jest-integration.md

 ---

 Async Storage module is tightly coupled with its `NativeModule` part - it needs a running React Native application to work properly.
 In order to use it in tests, you have to provide its separate implementation.
-Follow those steps to add a mocked `Async Storage` module.
+Follow these steps to add a mocked `Async Storage` module.

 ## Using Async Storage mock